jturc098/opportunity/README.md

 PROJECT OPPORTUNITY

-This is the home of project Opportunity, an amibitious project whose goal is thccreation of a language exchange application.
+This is the home of project Opportunity, an amibitious project whose goal is the creation of a language exchange application.

 MORE TO COME~